Estimated reading time — 24 minutes

 As he realized this was a person, he also saw he was holding a weapon.

 Before the first syllable could exit the interloper’s face, Jim had careened to the floor behind the heavy oak desk as the rounds from what must have been an automatic shotgun ripped through the lacquered facade.
 The desk was just dense enough to shield him from the fatal effects of the weaponry.

 “Go ahead!
 Try to move, I DARE YA!”

 A moment of silence passed.
 It must have only been a minute but it felt like several hours.
 He heard the young man saying something to another individual, and realized he may be distracted, and that this may be his only chance to get out of there.

-To his luck, the boys smiled to one another, and made their way past him.
+To his benefit, the boys smiled to one another and made their way past him.
 As they stepped over his limp body, he began to sweat.
 Just one twitch or spasm and they would check his pulse, and he would be a goner.

 But, again with a stroke of luck, they merely stepped over him.
 The smaller one spat on him, the saliva clinging to his jacket, eliciting a chuckle from the boy as he descended into a dark alcove.
 As they disappeared from view, Jim realized he was laying on the landing of a set of stairs leading down into the basement.